Your Medicare Guru

 • Part D covers outpatient prescription drugs through private plans that contract with Medicare.

-• Plans can be stand-alone prescription drug plans (PDPs) or included within a Medicare Advantage plan (MA-PD).
+• Participation can be through a stand-alone prescription drug plan (PDP) or included within a Medicare Advantage plan (MA-PD).

 • The Part D benefit helps pay for enrollees’ drug costs and provides coverage to fill those medications.

-• All Part D plans have the same four-tier structure and can have different formulary, list of medications, it will cover.
+• All Part D plans have the same five-tier structure and can have different formulary, list of medications, it will cover.

 • Enrollees pay monthly premiums and cost sharing for prescriptions, with costs varying by plan.

-• Reviewing your Part D plan should be done on an annual or semi-annual basis, as plan premiums and formularies can change.
-This Annual Enrollment Period occurs each year between October 15 - December 7.
+• Reviewing your Part D plan should be done on an annual basis, as plan premiums and formularies can change.
+The Annual Enrollment Period occurs each year between October 15 - December 7.

 • Additional financial assistance is available for beneficiaries with low incomes.
-Contact Social Security to see if you qualify for subsidies.
+Contact Social Security to see if you qualify for extra help.

 Request a quote - free consultation